 New Salem is a tiny town located in the state of Pennsylvania.
 With a population of 499 people and just one neighborhood, New Salem is the 982nd largest community in Pennsylvania.
-New Salem has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in New Salem was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in New Salem, you'll notice that it is more blue-collar than most other communities in America.
-64.95% of New Salem’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, New Salem is generally considered to be a blue-collar town.
+64.95% of the New Salem workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Salem is a town of transportation and shipping workers, construction workers and builders, and professionals.
 There are especially a lot of people living in New Salem who work in teaching (8.76%), management occupations (7.86%), and food service (6.34%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, New Salem is worth considering.